-The storm eventually made landfall near Bellport, New York, between 2 and 2:30 p.m. with winds estimated to be about 120 mph and was headed north at an impressive 47 mph.
+By then, the storm was racing north at 47 mph and made landfall near Bellport, New York, between 2 and 2:30 p.m. with winds estimated to be about 120 mph.

 About 60 people were killed, and hundreds more were injured on Long Island.
-In addition, farms were destroyed as well as livestock.
+In addition, farms and their livestock were destroyed.

 Hundreds of people were killed in Connecticut, and many more were injured.
 There was also extensive damage reported to homes, trees and farms.

 New London, Connecticut, reported a storm surge of nearly 10.6 feet, a record high that still stands.
 Stamford, Connecticut, saw a storm surge of 14.1 feet, while Bridgeport reported 12.8 feet.
-The highest storm surge, however, was reported in Rhode Island and was 17 feet.
+The highest storm surge, however, was reported in Rhode Island at 17 feet.

 Damage was estimated to be $620 million, which would be $12.7 billion today.